-Women in Leadership La Porte County has awarded their 2015 college scholarship to Brooke Baima, a senior at La Porte High School.
+Women in Leadership La Porte County's $500 college scholarship has been awarded to Layni Sprouse, a 2016 graduate of La Porte High School.

 Layni maintained a 3.78 grade average and showed exemplary leadership skills in her extra-curricular activities.
 Her activities included the La Porte High School Marching Band, Winter Guard, Girl Scouts, 4-H, Fellowship of Christian Athletes, Dance, National Honor Society, FYI Club, and Postponing Sexual Involvement.

 Although Layni's grades were an important asset for her selection, her essay distinguished her above and apart from the other applicants.
 WILL requires a 500-word essay regarding the applicant's leadership skills and how those learned skills will benefit the applicant with respect to future educational experiences, career goals, and the community.